ASE4156/ASE4156/README.md

 - `GET /token/get`
   - Description:
-    - Retrieves the token associated with a given client ID.
+    - Retrieves the token associated with a given client ID
   - Request Body:
-    - clientId: integer (The client's unique identifier)
+    - clientId: integer
   - Response:
-    - JSON object containing the latest token for the client.
+    - JSON object containing the latest token for the client
   - Response Codes:
     - 200: Success
     - 400: Missing or invalid 'clientId' field in JSON request